lgmorand/workshop-aca/_entries/04-01 introduction.md

 parent-id: lab-3
 ---

-As we seen, Azure containerapp run in a context called an Environment.
-This environment is supported by a virtual network that is automatically generated when the resources is created.
+As we seen, Azure Container Apps run in a context called an Environment.
+This environment is supported by a virtual network that is automatically generated when the resources are created.
 Generated VNETs are inaccessible to you as it is created in Microsoft's tenant.
 To take full control over this VNET you have to provide an existing VNET to Container Apps as you create your environment.
 In that case you'll have a new ingress configaration that is enabled: the accessibility level.
-Two differents accessibility level are available:
+Two different levels of accessibility are available:

-- External: Container Apps environments deployed as external resources are available for public requests.
+- **External**: Container Apps environments deployed as external resources are available for public requests.
 External environments are deployed with a virtual IP on an external, public facing IP address.
-- Internal: When set to internal, the environment has no public endpoint.
+- **Internal**: When set to internal, the environment has no public endpoint.
 Internal environments are deployed with a virtual IP (VIP) mapped to an internal IP address.
 The internal endpoint is an Azure internal load balancer (ILB) and IP addresses are issued from the custom VNET's list of private IP addresses.

 > An environment variable CONTAINER_APP_ENV_DNS_SUFFIX is used to automatically resolve the FQDN suffix for your environment.